SPARC-Auburn/Lab-Assistant/README.md

 -----------
 Changelog
 -----------
-7-5-17
+7-5-17 <br />
 -KAREN is currently running on the Pi, installation instructions to be uploaded to GitHub

+8-28-2017 <br />
+-General improvements, KAREN works best on Ubuntu 16.04 at the moment. <br />
+-Split up into PiKaren and PCKaren for better organization. <br />
+-ElijahCommands added.
+Framework for custom functions to be added